ahmedMshaban/True-glassy-replicate-API-/notes.md

 - <https://github.com/rdswyc>

-- Get all products from a specific brand and line that are cruelty-free and vegan:

-Endpoint: GET /products/brand/{brand_id}/line/{line_id}/cruelty_free_vegan/
-Description: This endpoint retrieves all products that belong to a specific brand and line, and are also cruelty-free and vegan.
-Complexity: Involves filtering by multiple foreign keys and boolean fields.

 - Retrieve all products containing a specific ingredient and sort them by the concentration of that ingredient:

 Endpoint: GET /products/ingredient/{ingredient_id}/sorted_by_concentration/